-Do you have everything you need?
+Do you have everything you need for this website design code tutorial?
 Then let's get started!

 1. Edit the Title and Header

-We're working on the index-onepage-personal.html file in this tutorial.
-It's a simple website design for beginners to work on.
+Okno offers a lot of HTML design codes, but we're working on the index-onepage-personal.html file in this tutorial.
+It's a simple website design code template for beginners to work on.
 Open it in Sublime Text and your browser after extracting the Okno ZIP folder.
-Sublime Text will let you edit the HTML code, and your browser will let you see the changes in real time.
+Sublime Text will let you edit the sample HTML code for website design, and your browser will let you see the changes in real-time.

 In Sublime Text, find the

-title tag under the title comment (line 9).
+title tag under the title comment.
 This changes the name that appears on the tab or window of the page.
-It will look like this in HTML:
+It will look like this in the simple website HTML code:

 <!-- Title --> <title>Okno - Ultimate Multi-Purpose HTML5 Template</title>

 Replace the text with the name of your site.
 Since this is a personal one-page website template, this will most likely be your own name.
 Save the file in Sublime Text, and refresh the page in your browser.
-You'll see the changes in the tab at the top of the window:
+You'll see the changes to the web design code in the tab at the top of the window:

 Let's move on to the navigation bar of this simple website design for beginners.
 This bar is visible as visitors scroll, and it also includes a spot for a logo on the left.
-You can change the logo starting on line 45 with these lines of code:
+To change the logo, find the

 <!-- Logo --> <a class="logo-wrapper" href="index.html"> <img class="logo logo-light" src="assets/img/logo-light.png" alt="Okno"> <img class="logo logo-dark" src="assets/img/logo-dark.png" alt="Okno"> </a>

-Line 45 and line 46 are both for your logo, but for different parts of your page.
-Line 45 is for a light logo against a dark background.
-Line 46 is for a dark logo against a light background.
+Both lines are for your logo, but for different parts of your web design code page.
+The top line is for a light logo against a dark background.
+The bottom line is for a dark logo against a light background.
 This is to make sure your branding is visible on the page.

 Place copies of your logo in the img folder found inside the assets folder.
-Change the file names in the code (logo-light.png and logo-dark.png) to match the file names of your logo.
+Change the file names in the website design code (logo-light.png and logo-dark.png) to match the file names of your logo.

 alt attribute is very important for your webpage in case the photo doesn't load or a visitor is using screen-reading software.
-Give an alternate description for all your images while working on this tutorial.
+Give an alternate description for all your images while working on this simple website HTML code tutorial.

-In this template, the navigation bar represents different sections of the one-pager.
+In this website design code template, the navigation bar represents different sections of the one-pager.
 If you don't want to rename these sections, feel free to skip ahead.